 During their first year of study all graduate students must take History 695K, the department’s course in historiography/ methodology.
 This course CANNOT count as part of the 36 units required in the fields listed above OR as part of the 9 to 12 units of coursework in the minor field.

 During the terms in which you are doing course work, you will be expected to take at least one 695 or 696 course each semester.
 Two 696 seminars must be completed before you complete coursework, preferably in your major field.
 Only in unusual circumstances may this requirement be waived by the DGS and the Department Head.
+You must also complete a minimum of 18 units of History 920 Dissertation.

 During your first year in the program you must fill out a form listing all potentially transferable courses.
 List the specific courses to be transferred on your Ph.D.
 Plan of Study (see below), made out in conjunction with your committee.